Draisaitl beats buzzer, Oilers beat Jets 4-3

 Ryan Nugent-Hopkins, Kyle Turris, and Kailer Yamamoto also scored for Edmonton.
 Mikko Koskinen made 35 saves.

 Adam Lowry, Nikolaj Ehlers and Blake Wheeler scored for the Jets, who had won three straight — all against Ottawa.
-Laurent Brossoit stopped 34 shots.
+Brossoit stopped 34 shots.

 Winnipeg trailed 2-1 after two periods.
 However, the Jets scored twice 1:13 apart late in the third to take the lead.